DON’T FORGET OUTERWEAR CARE

 You’ve washed your pants, and your shirt after wearing them just one time, but what about your coat, hat, gloves and scarves?
 If you’re like me, these garments go uncared for except maybe once a year.
 But in this month’s blog we want to share Spot’s outerwear care tips so that you can safely enjoy winter anywhere.

 Let’s face it, our winter outerwear gets a ton of use, both good and bad.
 Gloves cannot be removed by kids without the use of teeth.
 Noses cannot be wiped effectively with mittened hands, and whether it’s running up the sled riding hill 20 times in a day or shoveling out the driveway, your outerwear needs care too.
 When we were kids, our gloves hung on nails beside the wood stove and our coats hung on pegs under the basement steps.
-Sure to be warm and cozy the next time you ran outside to sled ride and play with the dogs, but washing them was not a regular event.
+They were sure to be warm and cozy the next time we ran outside to sled ride and play with the dogs, but washing them was not a regular event.

 OUTWEAR AND CARE?

 So, what should I be doing?
 Yes, you should be caring for your outerwear.
 Let’s face it, coats are not as cheap as a t-shirt.
 And although, the thought of washing them is a bit intimidating, never fear.
 Here are some tips to keep them looking great for years to come.